juliema/BIOL792_course_site/week1_unixI/unix_assignment1.md

 Make a directory in your home directory (e.g., /Users/parchman/) entitled BIOL792.

 Make a file called unix1_log.txt in the BIOL792 directory.
-When you are done with this assignment, record everything you did from the command line in this log file (learn to use the touch command to make a new file).
+When you are done with this assignment, record everything you did from the command line in this log file (learn to use `touch` to make a new file).

 Inside this directory, make three other directories named:
 - data